Islay, Colonsay and Jura

 A second day on Islay, perhaps driving to the very attractive south-east coastline with its wooded coves and offshore skerries full of seals.
 We can include a visit to one of Islay's famous whisky distilleries and visit the Kildalton Cross – one of the finest early Christian Celtic crosses in Britain, standing in an ancient churchyard with ornate 14th-15th century grave slabs.
 If time allows, we could continue to the Oa – a peninsula on the extreme south-west of the island with good chance of Choughs and Golden Eagles and the site of a memorial erected by the USA Government to 266 American servicemen who perished just off the shore in the torpedoed ship “Tuscania” in 1918.

 Today we will take the short ferry crossing to the island of Jura from Port Askaig.
 The one road hugs the rugged and attractive coastline and offers many memorable views and excellent chances to find otters.
 We'll surely see plenty of Red Deer today and perhaps a White-tailed or Golden Eagle or two.
 We'll head towards the north of this spectacular island where George Orwell spent a reclusive period writing his famous novels and, if the weather's nice, we might have Tea on the Beach!

-It's a relatively early start to catch the 0830 flight to Glasgow so that everyone is able to get home the same day.
+It's a relatively early start to catch the 0830 flight (to be confirmed) to Glasgow so that everyone is able to get home the same day.

 Please note that although we will try to visit all the sites mentioned, the actual itinerary will be determined by weather, tides and the presence of any birds of particular interest.